kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 ## Practice

-Equipped with the knowledge of tty options let's observe
+Equipped with the knowledge of tty options, let's observe:

 1. how tty's line editing feature works;
 1. how output processing makes text files dumped into terminal look nicer;